Working at the Alipur Fish Docks and Market – Bangladesh

 It’s incredible to see how skilled those fishermen are living and working on these boats in groups of as many as 20 men per vessel for days on end, extreme rain or shine, for a few dollars a day.

-Sampan is a type of wooden boat that has a unique design.
+Sampan is a unique type of wooden boat.
 It has a fat bottom built on an easily curved keel line, with a sharp head called an anni that rises prominently.

 Rain or extreme heat, for as long as it takes to transport the Bay of Bengali catch and ‘head-balm’ their loads to the auctioneer ice packager, then back up to the boat again.